Tropical cyclones in 1996: Mediterranean Sea

 Three notable medicanes developed in the month of September.
 The first, in mid-September 1996, was a typical Mediterranean tropical cyclone that developed in the Balearic Islands region.
 At the time of the cyclone's formation, a powerful Atlantic cold front and a warm front associated with a large-scale low, producing northeasterly winds over the Iberian peninsula, extended eastward into the Mediterranean, while abundant moisture gathered in the lower troposphere over the Balearic channel.
 On the morning of 12 September, a disturbance developed off of Valencia, Spain, dropping heavy rainfall on the coast even without coming ashore.
-An eye developed shortly thereafter as the system rapidly traversed across Majorca and Sardinia in its eastward trek.
+An eye developed shortly thereafter as the system rapidly traversed across Mallorca and Sardinia in its eastward trek.
 It made landfall upon the coast of southern Italy on the evening of 13 September with a minimum atmospheric pressure of 990 mbar, dissipating shortly after coming ashore, with a diameter of about 150 km.